 May 15, 1940: Judy was at the MGM portrait studio, posing for glamour portraits with the studio’s famed photographer Eric Carpenter.

 Judy was apparently conserving her strength and voice as she had another recording session with Decca Records that night from 8 p.m. to 11 p.m., the second of three sessions to complete the “Harvey Girls” cast album.
-Judy recorded the elaborate studio recreation of “On The Atchison, Topeka, And The Santa Fe” which took up two sides of one 78 rpm record.
+Judy (and the Kay Thompson Chorus) recorded the elaborate studio recreation of “On The Atchison, Topeka, And The Santa Fe” which took up two sides of one 78 rpm record.

 As noted yesterday, when the album was released, “March of the Doagies” was not included as it was deleted from the film.
 The removal of the song from the Decca album created an uneven number of sides for the album.
 The intent was to have four discs with eight songs.

 Decca remedied this by having Judy come in and re-record “On The Atchison, Topeka, and the Santa Fe” on September 10, 1945.
-The number (as recorded on this date in 1945) had originally taken up one disc (two sides) with a recreation of the elaborate introduction by the chorus on the first side (as it is in the film), then Judy’s entrance into the song beginning on the flip side of the disc with her singing the intro “What a lovely trip…” Decca had Judy re-record the song because they deleted that full chorus introduction, so “What a lovely trip” didn’t make sense.
-The re-recording had Judy singing “What a lovely day.”
+The number (as originally recorded on May 15, 1945) had originally taken up one disc (two sides) with a recreation of the elaborate introduction segment by the chorus (as it is in the film) on the first side, then Judy’s entrance into the song beginning on the flip side of the disc with her singing the intro “What a lovely trip…” Decca had Judy re-record the song because since they deleted that full chorus introduction, “What a lovely trip” didn’t make sense.
+The re-recording that September had Judy singing “What a lovely day.”
 The final album featured only three discs with six songs.

 “March of the Doagies” was not released until November 12, 1984, when it was included on the “From The Decca Vaults” LP.